benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

     sampler = HybridNodeEdgeSampler(number_of_edges = number_of_edges)
     new_graph = sampler.sample(graph)

-The constructor defines a model, we sample from the Facebook graph with the ``sample`` method and return the new graph.
+The constructor defines a model, we sample from the Wikipedia graph with the ``sample`` method and return the new graph.
 Finally, we can evaluate the sampling by comparing clustering coefficient values calculated from the original and subsampled graphs.

 .. code-block:: python